 Similarly, the Fair Labor Standards Act protects pregnant employee rights.
 It ensures that employers provide reasonable accommodations for their pregnant employees, including breaks to pump breast milk.
 Also, an employer cannot retaliate against a pregnant employee or dock her pay due to these accommodations.

 In conjunction with federal laws, pregnant workers in California are protected by the Fair Employment and Housing Act (FEHA).
-This law prevents an employer from discriminating against any employee due to his or her sex.
+This law prevents an employer from discriminating against or harassing any employee due to his or her sex.
 This discrimination includes pregnancy, childbirth and breastfeeding situations.

 Finally, California’s Pregnancy Disability Leave Law covers any medical condition that an employee suffers during her pregnancy.
 This includes morning sickness and postpartum depression.
 If you are suffering from one of these conditions, then your employer must provide you with accommodations and leave.
 This protection begins from the first day of your employment.